Abdominal Imaging Fellowship

-The University of North Carolina School of Medicine Department of Radiology invites qualified applicants to submit credentials for available Abdominal Imaging Fellowship appointments beginning July 1, 2018.
+The University of North Carolina School of Medicine Department of Radiology invites qualified applicants to submit credentials for its 2021-2022 one-year Abdominal Imaging fellowship program.
+Fellowships begin July 1, 2021, and two spots are available.
+For more details on the application process, click here.

 The standard curriculum is composed of 13 four week blocks in the following components: